-Major instrument parameters (efficiency, background) shall be periodically verified within a quality assurance program established by the laboratory and in accordance with the manufacturer's instructions.
+Major instrument parameters (detection efficiency, background signal) shall be periodically verified within a quality assurance program established by the laboratory and in accordance with the manufacturer's instructions.

 7.4 Contamination

 Verify for contamination of the reagents through the periodic performance of reagent blank analysis.
 Laboratory procedures shall ensure that laboratory and equipment contamination as well as sample cross contamination is avoided.